African National Congress: Breakaways

-In the post-apartheid era, two significant breakaway groups have been formed by former ANC members.
+In the post-apartheid era, several significant breakaway groups have been formed by former ANC members.
 The first is the Congress of the People, founded by Mosiuoa Lekota in 2008 in the aftermath of the Polokwane elective conference, when the ANC declined to re-elect Thabo Mbeki as its president and instead compelled his resignation from the national presidency.
 The second breakaway is the Economic Freedom Fighters, founded in 2013 after youth leader Julius Malema was expelled from the ANC.
 Before these, the most important split in the ANC's history occurred in 1959, when Robert Sobukwe led a splinter faction of African nationalists to the new Pan Africanist Congress.

+uMkhonto weSizwe rose to prominence in December 2023, when former president Jacob Zuma announced that, while planning to remain a lifelong member of the ANC, he would not be campaigning for the ANC in the 2024 South African general election, and would instead be voting for MK.
+In July 2024, Jacob Zuma was expelled from the ANC, because of campaigning for a rival party (MK party) in the 29 May general election.

 Current structure and composition

 Leadership

 Under the ANC constitution, every member of the ANC belongs to a local branch, and branch members select the organisation's policies and leaders.
 They do so primarily by electing delegates to the National Conference, which is currently convened every five years.
 Between conferences, the organisation is led by its 86-member National Executive Committee, which is elected at each conference.
 The most senior members of the National Executive Committee are the so-called Top Six officials, the ANC president primary among them.
 A symmetrical process occurs at the subnational levels: each of the nine provincial executive committees and regional executive committees are elected at provincial and regional elective conferences respectively, also attended by branch delegates; and branch officials are elected at branch general meetings.